apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 ~~~~~~~~~~~~

 Installation of the KVM agent is trivial with just a single command, but
 afterwards we'll need to configure a few things.
-We need to install the EPEL repository also.

 .. parsed-literal::

-   # dnf -y install epel-release
    # dnf -y install cloudstack-agent